youwe-tutorials/IELTS/Academic/Reading/1/Section_3.md

 *Write the correct letter A-H in boxes 27-33 on your answer sheet.*

-27. _ _ _ _ The definition of phenology
+Q 27. _ _ _ _ The definition of phenology

-28. _ _ _ _ How Sparks first became aware of amateur records
+Q 28. _ _ _ _ How Sparks first became aware of amateur records

-29. _ _ _ _ How people reacted to their involvement in data collection
+Q 29. _ _ _ _ How people reacted to their involvement in data collection

-30. _ _ _ _ The necessity to encourage amateur data collection
+Q 30. _ _ _ _ The necessity to encourage amateur data collection

-31. _ _ _ _ A description of using amateur records to make predictions
+Q 31. _ _ _ _ A description of using amateur records to make predictions

-32. _ _ _ _ Records of a competition providing clues to climate change
+Q 32. _ _ _ _ Records of a competition providing clues to climate change

-33. _ _ _ _ A description of a very old record compiled by generations of amateur naturalists
+Q 33. _ _ _ _ A description of a very old record compiled by generations of amateur naturalists

 **Questions 34-36**